jan-brabec/undulating_fibers/readme.txt

 4) Spectral Analysis: Spectral analysis toolkit that contains also plot functions used in the manuscript
 5) adx: ActiveAx implementation (main contributor: Markus Nilsson)

-It made public to offer tools to simulate own 1D pathways, to replot figures from the manuscript and made available for verification purposes.
+It is available to offer a tool to simulate own 1D pathways, to replot figures from the manuscript and to potentially verify the code.